In the guide

 Unfair contract terms

-The Government department that leads on unfair terms is the Competition and Markets Authority and links to its guidance can be found in the In-depth Guide below.
+The Government department that leads on unfair terms is the Competition and Markets Authority; links to its guidance can be found in the related In-depth Guide below.

-There are circumstances where you are entitled to claim compensation for the reduction in value of goods sold or supplied under a distance or off-premises contract where the consumer cancels the contract.
+In cases where the consumer cancels the contract, there are circumstances where you are entitled to claim compensation for the reduction in value of goods sold or supplied under a distance or off-premises contract.

 Understand your obligations when you sell goods, services and/or digital content alongside each other